jonathanchaffer/yask/README.md

 - `check`: Perform code checks (linting, formatting, type checking).
 - `clean`: Delete auto-generated files.
 In this template, it deletes the `dist` and `node_modules` directories.
 - `migrate`: Reset database; generate and run migrations.
 This template uses [Drizzle](https://orm.drizzle.team/).

+## Directory structure

+- `.github/`: GitHub Actions workflows.
+- `.vscode/`: Visual Studio Code settings and recommended extensions.
+- `src/`: Contains all the source code for the application itself.
+Scripts, configurations, etc. that don't directly interact with the application should be put somewhere else.
+  - `db/`: Contains all database-related code for the application.
+  - `modules/`: Contains generic, non-application-specific modules that can be used across different parts of the codebase.
+    - `cache/`: Cache interface and implementatios in Redis and in-memory.
+    - `hexagonal/`: Hexagonal architecture implementation.
+  - `logic/`: Contains the business logic of the application.